yuisheaven/ollama-docker-compose/readme.md

-# Setting up Ollama with llama3, an open-webui for Chat-GPT like experience as Continue.Dev as Visual Studio Code Extension (local and free Github Copilot alternative)
+# Setting up a local Chat-GPT like experience (with Ollama and Open-Webui)

 ## Prerequisites